Drag-Prediction-Workshop/DPW8-Buffet/TestCase1a/023_PolytechniqueMontreal/01_SA/CONVS/README.md

 There is one convergence file per mesh per angle of attack (i.e. 60 convergencefiles).
-All thesefiles were compressed to tar.gz as some were too large tobe uploaded on GitHub.
+All these files were compressed to tar.gz as some were too large to be uploaded on GitHub.